Muhammad Sani: Pangal settlement in Manipur

-The defeated soldiers opted (or were perhaps forced) to settle in Manipur and Sani was allocated fertile territory on the bank of the Imphal and Iril rivers, in what is present-day Moirangkhom Yaiskul, to establish his people.
+The defeated soldiers opted (or were perhaps forced) to settle in Manipur, and Sani was allocated fertile territory on the bank of the Imphal and Iril rivers, in what is present-day Moirangkhom Yaiskul, to establish his people.
 They were given work depending on their respective skills, married to Meitei wives and in time adopted the regions dress, traditions and language, eventually becoming known as Pangals.
-(Note: Among the suggested origins for this term was that Khagemba, on account of the bravery shown by Sani during the battle, referred to him as panganba and his troops as pangal, with the latter eventually becoming a general term for Muslims.)
+(Note: Among the suggested origins for this term was that Khagemba, on account of the bravery shown by Sani during the battle, referred to him as panganba and his troops as pangal, with the latter eventually becoming a general term for Muslims.
+However, most scholars agree that the word was a corruption of bangal, referring to men of eastern Bengal.)
 It has been generally accepted that this was the first settlement of Muslims in Manipur.

 Sani himself received 12 acres of land and two Meitei wives named Nongthombam Maitek and Chakpram Melei.
 He was favoured by Khagemba and had a privileged position in the royal court.
 Appointed as Qazi-ul-Qazat (chief judge) of the nascent Muslim community, Sani served the dual role of supervising the judiciary and being a lalchingba (major), leading Pangal soldiers during times of war.
 He was also one of the Pongba Tara, the ten ministers who assisted the king in administration, and was further entrusted with translating correspondence from Taraf due to his fluency in Bengali and Urdu.

 In later years, Sani aided in the establishment of further Muslim migrants in the kingdom.
 In 1608, Syed Ambiya, Syed Abdullah and Syed Khalka Hussain, brothers of the Taraf king's spiritual advisor Syed Auriya, were honoured and settled by Khagemba on Sani's advice.
 (Note: Sani's son Ahong was later married to Syed Ambiya's daughter and they became the ancestors of the Tampakmayum clan.)
-Much later, during the reign of King Paikhomba (r.1666–1697), Sani introduced a further 37 Muslims who, in return for gifts of gold and elephants, were also permitted to reside in Manipur.
-Among them were Sunarphool, Miliya Sheikh, Phuleicha Sandulla Sheikh, Leithou and Sheikh Jali.
+Much later, in 1672, Sani introduced a further 37 Muslims to the then king Paikhomba (r.1666–1697).
+In return for gifts of gold and elephants, this group was also permitted to reside in Manipur.
+Among them were Sunarphool, Lukyaphool, Miliya Sheikh, Phuleicha Sandulla Sheikh, Leithou and Sheikh Jali.
 Many of these individuals are the founders of extant Manipuri Pangal clans.

 Sani's descendants subsequently continued to hold a place in the royal court.
 The present-day Touthongmayum, Khullakpam, Tampakmayum and Chesabam clans trace their ancestry from Sani and his younger brothers.